About this course

 - Review of effects of exploitative relationships

-- What support groups can provide that individual therapy cannot
+- What support groups for partners in exploitative relationships can provide that individual therapy cannot

 - Examples of group support positively affecting healing

 - Studies of support and PTSD